-Racial diversity change dataset shows temporal changes in racial diversity/dominant race in a single map.
+The racial diversity change dataset shows temporal changes in racial diversity/dominant race in a single map.
 Changed areas are shown in stripes with the color of narrower stripes indicating the earlier year (f.e 1990) and broader stripes indicating the later year (f.e.
 2000).
 Unchanged areas are shown in original color assign to this class in racial diversity maps.
-Detailed description of racial diversity change dataset is here.
+A detailed description of the racial diversity change dataset is here.

 DATA FORMAT: ESRI Shapefile

 DATA AVAILABILITY: 351 urban areas within metropolitan areas for 1990-2000, 2000-2010, and 1990-2010 comparison.
 Change map is limited to 2010-urban areas of the main city in MSA.

 For more information, please see also the SocScape user guide and SocScape tutorial: "Working with demographic grids in QGIS."